PBDBMakie — API Reference

 internal_color:gray40Internal label colour

-show_phylopictrueDraw a PhyloPic silhouette to the right of each leaf tip label
+show_phylopicfalseDraw a PhyloPic silhouette to the right of each leaf label

 phylopic_glyph_size1.0Half-height of each silhouette glyph in data units (total height = 2 × phylopic_glyph_size)